annswob/Confluence-Jira-Flare-documentation-pros-and-cons/README.md

 It does not give much information, but it is useful as an introduction.

-**Jira** also has this feature and it also suggests you a few articles that you can read directly in the **Help** panel and then evaluate their usefulness:
+**Jira** has this feature as well.It also suggests a few articles that you can read directly in the **Help** panel and then evaluate their usefulness:

 ![Jira panel](jira2.jpeg)

 I think a more detailed **Quickstart** menu would be a good idea in both cases, just to give us a general overview of the most important functions.

-1. ### **Simple help panel**
+2. ### **Simple help panel**

 In order to find detailed documentation for both tools, we need to click on the **question mark** button at the top right-hand corner: its visibility and accessibility is a big plus.
 From here, we can go to (both in **Jira** and **Confluence**):
 * [Read help articles](https://support.atlassian.com/confluence-cloud/resources/): this section is divided into a series of articles with mini-presentations embedded in the text.
-What I most liked about them is that they are written in a simple, fun language and provide step-by-step instructions.
+What I liked the most about them is that they are written in a simple, fun language and provide understandable, step-by-step instructions.
 * [Ask the community](https://community.atlassian.com/t5/Confluence/ct-p/confluence): another self-help feature, providing answers to specific questions asked by users.
 * [What's new](https://confluence.atlassian.com/cloud/blog): a section containing changes and updates to the tools.